palmeredholm/math4610/software_manual/toc/manual_toc.md

 ```
 * **Entry 2.** [Double Precision Machine Epsilon:](../dmaceps.md)
 ```
 This routine will compute the double precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
 This is a routine for analyzing the behavior of any computer.
-This usually will need to be run one time for each computer...
+Thisusually will need to be run one time for each computer...
 ```

 <hr>